All About Celiac Disease

 Alberto Rubio Tapia: I think my message is if you think that you have celiac disease, you have the opportunity to look for that condition and be tested.
 There is a significant number of persons with celiac disease that remain undiagnosed without the benefit of the diagnosis and treatment.

 Scott Steele: Well that's fantastic.
 And so for more information on celiac disease, please visit Cleveland Clinic's health library at clevelandclinic.org/health.
-That's clevelandclinic.org/health, H-E-A-L-T-H. And to speak with a specialist in the Digestive Disease & Surgery Institute, please call (216) 444-7000.
+That's clevelandclinic.org/health, H-E-A-L-T-H. And to speak with a specialist in the Digestive Disease and Surgery Institute, please call (216) 444-7000.
 That's (216) 444-7000.
-Alberto, thanks for joining us on Butts & Guts.
+Alberto, thanks for joining us on Butts and Guts.

 Alberto Rubio Tapia: Thank you for having me.